Elimge/electromagnetism-lab/README.md

 │ ├── /routes # Defines the pages of the application, following SvelteKit's file-based routing conventions.
 │ └── app.html # Main HTML template for all pages.
 ├── /static # Contains static assets like the favicon and robots.txt that are copied directly to the output directory.
+├── /tests # Contains all the end-to-end tests written with Playwright.
+├── package.json # Project dependencies and scripts.
 └── svelte.config.js # SvelteKit configuration file, including static adapter settings for GitHub Pages.
 ```